josephcrowell/wn-leafletmap-plugin/README.md

 ### Install the plugin directly from Composer

-Type *componser require josephcrowell/wn-leafletmap-plugin* from the Winter CMS root directory and Composer will install the plugin
+Type *composer require josephcrowell/wn-leafletmap-plugin* from the Winter CMS root directory and Composer will install the plugin

 ### Download the plugin directly from [Github](https://github.com/josephcrowell/wn-leafletmap-plugin)